-2.4.5 Macrophyte and Biomass Survey, 2020
+2.4.5 Macrophyte and Biomass Survey, 2022

 Results of recent macrophytes surveys of the Eel River ponds document are generally consistent with observations from previous reports.
-Starwort and Coontail were common along the southern edge of Russell Mill Pond, while common reed and cattail were most common along the western edge.
-Purslane and Water Willow were not observed this year.
-Hayden Pond had less submerged plants than in previous years and also had large amounts of filamentous green algae along the surface.
-The edges of Howland Pond were densely covered in purslane and most of the pond was covered in filamentous green algae.
-Naiad and Milfoil were beginning to grow as well.
-Eel River Basin had an abundance of purslane, common red, and common cattail along the banks.
+Starwort was common along the southern edge of Russell Mill Pond, while cattail was most common along the western edge as with previous years.
+Three of the four ponds had filamentous algae.
+Hayden Pond had large amounts covering the bottom.
+Howland Pond was densely covered in yellow and white water lilies and alrge sandy depressions were found along various areas of the bottom.
+Eel River Basin had an abundance of common reed and common cattail along the banks.